swiftlang/swift-evolution/proposals/nnnn-vector.md

 ### MemoryLayout

-The memory layout of a `Vector` is defined by taking its `Element`'s stride and multiplying that by its `Count` for its size and stride.
+The memory layout of a `Vector` is defined by taking its `Element`'s stride and multiplying that by its `count` for its size and stride.
 Its alignment is equal to that of its `Element`:

 ```swift